We want your visitor experience to be as easy and as fun as possible.

 Q: Is the Museum for little kids only, or can big kids enjoy it too?

-A. The Museum can be enjoyed by children with their caregivers from ages 0-13.
+A. The Museum can be enjoyed by children with their caregivers from ages Toddlers -12.
 Our exhibits are designed to challenge children of every age group.
 Visitors of multiple ages can all participate in their own way.
-We do however have a dedicated area for pre-walkers called Toddler Beach for gross motor play and safe risk taking (back to top)
+We do however have a dedicated area for pre-walkers called Toddler Beach for gross motor play and safe risk taking

 Q: Is the Museum ADA compliant?